Since 2017

 Step 18

-19. Bring TIPS from right + left ends towards each other; pinch together.
+19. I bring the tips from the right and left ends towards each other and pinch them together.

 Step 19